jiesihu/ICL-SAM/README.md

-# I-SAM: Segmentation by Synergizing In-Context Learning model and SAM
+# I-SAM: Medical Imaging Segmentation by Synergizing In-Context Learning model and SAM

 ## Introduction
 I-SAM presents a cutting-edge approach to medical image segmentation by leveraging in-context learning, capable of perform any segmenting task after being provided with a few annotated examples.
 Our method integrates the strengths of [UniverSeg](https://github.com/JJGO/UniverSeg/tree/main) and the [SAM](https://github.com/facebookresearch/segment-anything), facilitating a robust segmentation performance with minimal manual effort.